EvanTWright/SimpleSort/SortPython/README.md

 Once cloned locally from git, navigate to the directory SortPython within the shell on MacOS, linux, or windows.
 From here run "python test_sort.py"

+## Instructions to run sort and have returned sorted list but no output
 Running "python call_sort.py" will return the sorted list but not output anything to the terminal.
 The output is the contents of the text file sorted.